Your shopping cart is currently empty.

 Sugar maple origin

-The sugar maple is particularly famous for its sweet sap, from which maple syrup is extracted.
-This traditional natural product has made the tree famous far beyond its native habitat.
+The sugar maple is famous above all for its sweet sap, from which the popular maple syrup is extracted.
+This traditional natural product has made the tree famous far beyond its homeland.
 The sap is extracted in the spring by tapping the trunk.
 Older trees with a well-developed sap flow are particularly suitable for this purpose.

 Sugar maples can grow up to 35 meters tall and live for more than 200 years.
 They grow in nutrient-rich, fresh to moist soils and develop a stately, rounded crown.
 The oppositely arranged leaves are five-lobed, large, and display spectacular colors of bright orange, yellow, and red in the fall—a major attraction of the so-called "Indian Summer" landscapes.